 11. Homeroom, lunch and passing time are not counted as part of 1215 minutes/week.
 12. Team teachers will have up to 20 teaching periods in their core subject per cycle.
 Multi-team teachers will teach up to 25 periods per cycle.
 13. The Committee and Administration do not intend to make any significant changes in the split between core contact time and other student learning time (OSLT/Academic Responsibilities) beyond what is in the proposed schedules for 2001-2002.
 14. The Committee and the Administration will consult the Association prior to any significant changes being made to the split between core contact time and OSLT/Academic Responsibilities.
 The Committee recognizes its obligation to bargain with the Association over mandatory subjects of collective bargaining.
 15. The Middle School Oversight Committee, with an equal number of members appointed by the Committee and the Association, will continue to meet for the purpose of overseeing implementation of the Agreement and resolving related problems.
-HIGH SCHOOL TIME AND LEARNING AGREEMENT The following agreement is specific to the proposed high school schedule developed by a joint committee of educators from Newton North, Newton South and the Newton Public Schools and completed during the 2018-19 school year.
-The agreement allows that minor changes may be made to the schedule to allow for unanticipated contingencies, such as accommodation to bus schedules, response to faculty feedback, etc., by the High School Joint Oversight Committee.
-Upon ratification of the 2019-2020 and 2020-2023 Units A, B, and C contracts, Section 1 of the revised High School Time and Learning Agreement below will come into immediate effect, charging the High School Joint Oversight Committee (HSJOC), among the responsibilities listed below, and within the parameters of its charge, with determining whether, when and how the new schedule shall be implemented.
-Section 8 will also immediately come into effect.
-The remaining sections of this revised High School Time and Learning Agreement will take effect upon implementation of the new schedule.
-The High School Time and Learning agreement from the 2015-18 NTA-NPS Contract will remain in effect until a new schedule is implemented.
-1. Within 30 days of ratification of this Agreement, the Association and School Committee will appoint an equal number of representatives to the High School Joint Oversight Committee.
-Both the Association and the School Committee may appoint members of Unit B as their respective representatives, but for purposes of tallying the number of members appointed by the Association and the School Committee. a
+HIGH SCHOOL TIME AND LEARNING AGREEMENT of educ 2018-1 unantic llowing agreement is specific to the proposed high school schedule developed by a joint committee cators from Newton North, Newton South and the Newton Public Schools and completed during the 9 school year.
+The agreement allows that minor changes may be made to the schedule to allow for cipated contingencies, such as accommodation to bus schedules, response to faculty feedback, etc., High School Joint Oversight Committee.
+High S School parame catification of the 2019-2020 and 2020-2023 Units A, B, and C contracts, Section 1 of the revised chool Time and Learning Agreement below will come into immediate effect, charging the High Joint Oversight Committee (HSJOC), among the responsibilities listed below, and within the eters of its charge, with determining whether, when and how the new schedule shall be mented.
+Section 8 will also immediately come into effect. implen maining sections of this revised High School Time and Learning Agreement will take effect upon mentation of the new schedule.
+The High School Time and Learning agreement from the 2015-18 NPS Contract will remain in effect until a new schedule is implemented. an equ and the nin 30 days of ratification of this Agreement, the Association and School Committee will appoint al number of representatives to the High School Joint Oversight Committee.
+Both the Association School Committee may appoint members of Unit B as their respective representatives, but for es of tallying the number of members appointed by the Association and the School Committee, a